7 ways to get better natural sleep

 Ban all electronic (laptops, televisions, phones) at least one hour before bed.
 Not only do these devices interfere with your body’s internal clock, but with easy access to news sources and social media, it’s easy to increase your stress levels and racing thoughts before you try to wind down for bed.
 Try creating a relaxing bedtime routine by reading a book, having a bath or practicing mindfulness or meditation an hour before bed instead.

-We all know that caffeine is a stimulant and should not be consumed before bed, but it’s sometimes hard to resist that 2pm urge for a quick fix when your energy levels are getting low.
-But the less caffeine you consume in the afternoon, the more likely you are to get a better sleep.
-And the better-quality sleep you get, the more energetic you’ll feel the next day.
-Remember fizzy drinks often contain caffeine too, so try to limit those later in the day!
+We all know that caffeine is a stimulant and shouldn’t be consumed before bed, but it’s sometimes hard to resist that 2pm urge for a quick fix when your energy levels are getting low.
+But, the less you consume caffeine in the afternoon, the more likely you are to get a better sleep, and the better-quality sleep you get, the more energetic you’ll feel the next day.
+Remember fizzy drinks often contain caffeine too so try to limit those later in the day!

 Stay mindful and acknowledge your worries

-Do not chastise yourself for having fears or worries.
-Instead take note of these concerns and write them down a few hours before bed.
-Observe the thought, acknowledge that its normal to feel like this, but then let it go.
+Don’t chastise yourself for having fears or worries, but instead take note of these concerns and write them down a few hours before bed.
+Observe the thought and acknowledge that its normal to feel like this, but then let it go.
 After you’ve written down your worries, try writing down three things that you were thankful for that day; these could be small things like hearing your child laugh, the sun shining or a nice home-cooked meal.

-If you are feeling particularly tense before bed, try these exercises from The Stress Management Society to help settle your mind and your breathing before you fall asleep:
+If you’re feeling particularly tense before bed, try these exercises from The Stress Management Society to help settle your mind and your breathing before you fall asleep: